-Further down the trail the hermit is led along a lush fern path to the boardwalks that extend onto the wildlife lake.
-A comfortable chair and foot stool invite the hermit to stay a while and enjoy this refreshing view.
-Ducks, turtles and beaver all make their home here.
+Further down the trail, the hermit is led along a lush fern path to the boardwalks that extend onto the wildlife lake.
+A comfortable chair invites the hermit to stay awhile and enjoy this refreshing view.
+Ducks, turtles, and beaver all make their home here.

 Returning to the woods and prairie, hermits delight in catching a glimpse of a deer or rabbit or squirrel scurrying around.
-Woodpeckers, chickadees, bluejays and other bird varieties perch in the trees to fill the air with their song.
+Woodpeckers, chickadees, bluejays, the scarlet tanager and other bird varieties perch in the trees to fill the air with their song.